chitoku-k/Chipmunk/README.md

 ```

 - IsIconVisible (bool)
   - Shows or hides the icon on windows
     This value cannot be changed after the window is initialized
 - IsMinimizeButtonEnabled (bool)
 - IsMaximizeButtonEnabled (bool)
 - IsHelpButtonEnabled (bool)
 - IsCloseButtonEnabled (bool)
 - IsControlButtonVisible (bool)
   - Enables or disables the system menu on windows
 - DwmComposition (Chipmunk.DwmCompositionOption)
   - Sets the DWM Aero Composition settings
     Values are [Left],[Top],[Right],[Bottom],[BackgroundColor]
 - NonClientArea (Window)
   - Sets a window-draggable area
     In XAML, you can use binding to the window

-###TextBoxBehavior
+### TextBoxBehavior
 ```xaml
 <TextBox xmlns:cm="clr-namespace:Chipmunk;assembly=Chipmunk"
          cm:TextBoxBehavior.ValidationType="Negative,Decimal" />
 ```

 - ValidationType (Chipmunk.TextBoxValidationType)
- - Sets an automatically validation to the TextBox
+  - Sets an automatic validation to the TextBox
     You can make combinations delimitted by ',' with following values:
     - Integer
     - Decimal
     - Negative

-###PasswordBoxBehavior
+### PasswordBoxBehavior
 ```xaml
 <PasswordBox xmlns:cm="clr-namespace:Chipmunk;assembly=Chipmunk"
              cm:PasswordBoxBehavior.BindsPassword="True"